 Once an offer of employment has been made and accepted a binding contract is formed, regardless of whether or not the terms of the offer have been put in writing.
 It is, of course, nevertheless important that all the key terms of the contract are presented in writing and, indeed there is a statutory obligation to provide certain information in written form (the 'written statement of particulars of employment') under the Employment Rights Act 1996.
-This statement must be provided within two months of the employee starting work although employers tend to provide this at the outset of employment to ensure that the employee has had the opportunity to read and understand all the information contained within it.
+Further to changes made in April 2020, this statement must be provided no later than the first day of employment (some information can still be provided in instalments) though typically an employer will - in any event - provide details of terms and conditions ahead of the employee starting work, to ensure that he/she has had the opportunity to read and understand the information contained within it.

 For speed, it is often simpler to produce an offer letter soon after the verbal offer is made which details basic terms (usually job title, start date, salary, pay arrangements, hours of work and the nature of the contract (if temporary for example)) as well as the conditions attached to the offer, as candidates will often want evidence of the offer before tendering their resignation or withdrawing from any other interviews.
 Full terms can then be sent in due course when there has been time to draw these up.